Complete Distribution of the TCP/IP Protocol Suite in the OSI Model — Understanding Network Protocols at a Glance

 What is the TCP/IP Protocol Suite?

-The TCP/IP (Transmission Control Protocol/Internet Protocol) protocol suite is the foundational protocol collection of the Internet.
-It is more concise and practical than the OSI model.
-The TCP/IP protocol suite is typically divided into four layers:
+The TCP/IP protocol suite is the set of protocols the Internet actually runs.
+It is more concise and practical than OSI, typically divided into four layers:

 1. Application Layer